 Under the watershed's Proposed Condition, all stormwater from the Project will continue to discharge to the same point as in the Existing Condition (AP-1).
-The total watershed has generally remained unchanged, as is shown on the drawing "W-2 Proposed Conditions Watershed Map" contained in Attachment C. To meet NYSDEC requirements (see Section 5.0 NYSDEC Design Criteria of this report) porous pavement, infiltration trenches, a stormwater planter, a bioretention basin, and underground detention pipes have been incorporated into the stormwater management design to mitigate the quality and quantity of stormwater runoff discharged from the Project Site.
+The total watershed has generally remained unchanged, as is shown on the drawing "W-2 Proposed Conditions Watershed Map" contained in Attachment C. To meet NYSDEC requirements (see Section 5.0 NYSDEC Design Criteria of this report) a bioretention basin and underground detention pipes have been incorporated into the stormwater management design to mitigate the quality and quantity of stormwater runoff discharged from the Project Site.